-- Intended workshop format (including duration, number of presentations, and planned invited talks/keynotes)
+- Intended workshop format (including duration, number of presentations/talks, planned invited talks/keynotes, etc.)

-Workshops that wish to have their proceedings published in the ACM DL will have the opportunity to have either a pre or post proceedings.
-However, chairs will be responsible for making sure that camera ready deadlines are respected so that final copies and metadata are collected on time.
-The deadlines mentioned above are strict and we won’t be able to extend them.
+Workshops that wish to have their proceedings published in the ACM DL will have the opportunity to have post proceedings.
+Note that chairs will be responsible for making sure that camera ready deadlines are respected so that final copies and metadata are collected on time.
+The deadlines mentioned above are strict .
 Please consider them carefully when determining your deadlines for the workshop.

 Manuscripts that will be published in the ACM DL should use the template available here.